MaterializeInc/materialize/doc/developer/metabase-demo.md

 restart the Metabase container, you will need to create a user and reconnect to Materialize.

+There are three groups of fields:
+- Your metabase user:
-To create a user, simply fill in the user information fields.
+  + Simply fill in the user information fields.

-This information is not important, although you may be asked to log in at another point in the future.
+    I recommend using `mz` / `consistent1` in case you get logged out.

-To connect to Materialize, provide Metabase with the following host and port information:
+- In order for metabase to connect with Materialize inside our `docker-compose` cluster, use the following host and port information:
-- Host: materialized (the name of the Materialize Docker service)
+  + Host: `materialized`
-- Port: 6875
+  + Port: `6875`

-All of the other fields Metabase requests to connect to the database (such as username and password), are arbitrary for the time being.
+- Username, and database are required but not checked (issue #1467) you can just put `mz` for all of them.

 Next, you will either agree/disagree to send analytics back to Metabase.
 You will be able to continue through either way.

 You should now be able to see the main Metabase dashboard.

 ### Configuring Metabase